-Sentencing and Policy Advisory Commission: This thirty-member Commission is responsible for developing recommendations regarding the appropriate sentencing of felons and misdemeanants in North Carolina.
-The Commission also monitors sentencing practices in the State, publishes annual statistical data, and projects state prison and jail populations.
+Sentencing and Policy Advisory Commission: This thirty-member Commission developed the sentencing laws for felons and misdemeanants in North Carolina.
+The Commission is responsible for monitoring sentencing practices in the State, making recommendations for policy changes, projecting state correctional and youth development center populations, and publishing statistical data on sentencing.
 The Commission was created by the General Assembly in 1990 and is served by a full time staff.